-Remembering Aaliyah's Triumphs Before Her Tragic End
+Remembering Aaliyah's Triumphs Before Her Tragic End - E!
+Online

 "Sometimes, when it's just my mom and me kicking it, I say, 'I'm 22, and I've accomplished so much,'" she told E!
 News in 2001, months before she died.
 "I just know I have to appreciate every moment."

-But as has so often been the case when a famous woman's story is linked to an infamous scandal, her accomplishments can get overshadowed by the more titillating details—and setting Billboard chart records, starring in movies and making enough of an impression musically so that artists are still sampling and drawing comparisons to Aaliyah to this day just doesn't get the heart racing quite as much.
+But as has so often been the case when a famous woman's story is linked to an infamous scandal, her accomplishments can get overshadowed by the more salacious details—and setting Billboard chart records, starring in movies, inspiring makeup and fashion, and making enough of an impression musically so that artists are still sampling and drawing comparisons to Aaliyah to this day just doesn't get the heart racing quite as much.

-Not that the scandalous part of Aaliyah Dana Haughton's story should be ignored.
+Not that the scandalous part of Aaliyah Dana Haughton's story isn't most memorable.

-R. Kelly was just charged in December with bribing a government employee—a federal crime—in order to obtain the fake ID that purported Aaliyah was 18 instead of the 15 that she really was when she married the 27-year-old Kelly at a hotel in Rosemont, Ill., on Aug.
+R. Kelly was just charged in December 2019 with bribing a government employee—a federal crime—in order to obtain the fake ID that purported Aaliyah was 18 instead of the 15 that she really was when she married the 27-year-old Kelly at a hotel in Rosemont, Ill., on Aug.
 31, 1994.
+He pleaded not guilty.

 The union was annulled in February 1995 at her parents' behest.
-Kelly said he had "no idea" that she was so young at the time, his attorney Steven Greenberg said on Good Morning America in 2019.
+Kelly said he had "no idea" that she was so young at the time, said his attorney on Good Morning America in 2019.

 When the bribery charge was tacked on as part of a broader racketeering case, the disgraced R&B singer was already facing multiple counts in multiple jurisdictions of sexual exploitation and abuse, the criminal charges seen by many as a hopelessly overdue comeuppance for a rich and famous man who, four years before he won three Grammys for "I Believe I Can Fly," married a 15-year-old girl after producing her debut album and had since repeatedly been linked to underage girls.

-Kelly has pleaded not guilty to all of the charges.
+Kelly has pleaded not guilty to all of the charges and remains jailed while he awaits multiple trials.

 Questionable pedigree aside, Aaliyah's first studio album in 1994, Age Ain't Nothing but a Number, has sold more than 6 million copies worldwide and was certified double platinum, buoyed by top-10 singles "Back & Forth" and "At Your Best (You Are Love)."